-In late fall, 2018, Wake Forest is hosting an event celebrating the poetry of A. R. “Archie” Ammons.
+On December 7-8, 2018, Wake Forest is hosting an event celebrating the poetry of A. R. “Archie” Ammons.
 “About Ammons” will combine readings of favorite Ammons poems with a talk by Wake Forest alumnus Robert West (BA ’91), editor of the newly published and definitive Complete Poems of A. R. Ammons.
 We hope you can join us for this moment to bring together lovers of Archie Ammons and his complex, powerful, and multi-faceted voice.
 Emceeing the program will be Emily Herring Wilson (MA ’62), poet, biographer, and member of the Wake Forest Writers Hall of Fame, whose friendship with Archie Ammons spanned decades.
 There will be poetry readers of all ages including Wake Forest faculty, alumni, and friends read a favorite Ammons poem.

 “About Ammons” forms half of a celebratory weekend honoring Wake Forest writers and writing.
 Join us the next morning, Saturday, December 8, in the Benson Student Center, starting with continental breakfast at 8:15 am, for WordsAwake3!, the latest iteration of a program to honor Wake Foresters who have had outstanding careers as writers and champions of writing.
 Four alumni/ae – Linda Carter Brinson, Betsy Teter, Jo DeYoung Thomas, and Doug Waller – will be inducted into the Wake Forest Writers Hall of Fame.
 There will be a colloquy among Hall of Famers Maria Henson, Al Hunt, and Ed Wilson.
 Wake Forest poets of different ages and experiences read from their work.
 Al Hunt delivered a powerful luncheon address, which will be available at this site soon.